rien333/numbersense-vae/thesis/README.md

 dataset constructed for modeling subitizing and how we implementented our VAE algorithm to learn a representation of this dataset.
-Next, as the subitizing task is essentialy an image classification task, a methodology for evaluating the unsupervised VAE model on subitizing classification is described.
-We demonstrate that the performance of our unsupervised approach is comparable with supervised approaches using handcrafted features, although performance is still behind state of the art supervised machine learning due to problems inherent to the particulair VAE implementation.
-Finally, testing the final models robustness to changes in visual features shows the emergence of a property similar to biological neuron, that is to say, the encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.
+Next, as the subitizing task is essentialy an image classification task, a methodology for evaluating the unsupervised VAE model's performance on the subitizing classification task is described.
+We demonstrate that the performance of our unsupervised approach is comparable with supervised approaches using handcrafted features, although performance is still behind state of the art supervised machine learning approaches due to problems inherent to the particulair VAE implementation.
+Finally, testing the final models robustness to changes in visual features shows the emergence of a property similar to biological neurons, that is to say, the VAE's encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.

 Related Work
 ============